What is MIPA?

 - Students must have a GPA of 8.5/10 or above from Bachelor’s or Master’s degree conducted at one of the participating institutions: IIT Kanpur, IIT Kharagpur or IIT Madras (as MIPA is extension of MIPP, the eligibility requirements stay the same).

 - Students need to apply at both institutions simultaneously as they are required to satisfy the entry requirements for PhD at both IIT (K or M or Kgp) and University of Melbourne.
+The application to partner institution will be made after enrolment at home institution and within one year of candidature.

 - Students are also required to attach a letter of support from both the supervisors along with the application.

-- Academics from IIT and University of Melbourne will jointly advertise projects for joint PhD program — a list will be available at the International Relations office.
+- Academics from IITs and University of Melbourne will jointly advertise projects for joint PhD program — a list will be available at the International Relations office.
 If you do not find a suitable project advertised, you can contact the academic staff from both institutions to develop a project in consultation with all the supervisors involved.

 View the list of proposed PhD projects